Maxime-Guyaux/express-db/README.md

 #express-db 0.0.1#

-A simple local key-value store that integrates with your express.js application.
+A lightweight local key-value store that integrates with your express.js application.

 **WARNING** This module is in very early stage of development.
 Serious issues, like performance, scalability or security may occur.
 Use at your **OWN RISK**!
 If you want to help improve express-db, feel free to contribute by forking and sending pull requests!